nats-io/nats-account-server/README.md

 A replication timeout can be used to tune HTTP/network delays between the replica and the primary server.

+Currently, replica mode only works if the primary nats-account-server is running in Directory Mode.

 Replicas will try to download an initial set of JWTs from the master on startup.
 You can configure the maximum number to get with MaxReplicationPack, the default is 10,000, use 0 to disable this feature.
 JWTs are downloaded in no particular order, so if you have 100 and set max to 50 you will get a random set of 50.
 Also, if a directory store is used, the JWTs will only be saved if they were issued after the one the replica currently knows about.

 ## Configuration